mattheww/gomill/gomill_docs/settings.rst

   A literal string of characters in single or double quotes, eg ``'gnugo-l1'`` or ``"free"``.

-  Strings containing non-ascii characters should be encoded as UTF-8 (Python unicode objects are also accepted).
+  Strings containing non-ASCII characters should be encoded as UTF-8 (Python unicode objects are also accepted).

-  Strings can be broken over multiple lines by writing adjacent literals separated only by whitespace; see the Player definitions in the example above.
+  Strings can be broken over multiple lines by writing adjacent literals separated only by whitespace; see the :setting-cls:`Player` definitions in the example above.

   Backslash escapes can be used in strings, such as ``\n`` for a newline.
   Alternatively, three (single or double) quotes can be used for a multi-line